Fake News Week: Fake News Examples and How They’re Shared

 After Kanye West accidentally tweets his own password and his account gets taken over by BTS fans, the K-pop band’s legions of followers realize the true potential of Twitter.
 The hackers in their ranks go into overdrive, taking over millions of handles and replacing them all with pictures of BTS.
 Within two weeks 73% of Twitter is just videos of the band appearing on various chat shows around the world.

 Case in point, Piers Morgan getting weirdly angry about Greggs’ vegan sausage roll.
-His outrage, and subsequent live taste testing got the bakery more news attention than they expected.
+His outrage, and subsequent live taste testing, got the bakery chain more news attention than they expected.
 This led to sold out stores all over the country and days long press coverage.

-No press release goes out without hours of prep on who to specifically annoy on Twitter about it.
-Eventually Piers is simply paid to get angry about something leading to the rise of the ‘anti-influencer.’
+No press release goes out without hours of prep on who to specifically annoy on Twitter with it.
+Eventually Piers is simply paid to get angry about something, leading to the rise of the ‘anti-influencer.’

-Now celebrities are recruited based on how much their own outrage outrages other people or gets lots of support.
-Katie Hopkins and Stephen Fry eventually gets in on the action, while micro-anti-influencers spring up to wind up their specific niches.
+Now celebrities are recruited based on how much their own outrage either outrages other people or gets lots of support.
+Katie Hopkins and Stephen Fry eventually get in on the action, while micro-anti-influencers spring up to wind up their specific niches.